roderik/cargobay/readme.md

 ## Cargo Bay
-Cargo Bay is a utility library with some useful and commonly used components and snippets.
+Cargo Bay is a html, scss/css and js component library by Kunstmaan

 ### Add-ons